rahafalhuzali/rahafalhuzali/README.md

 - Optimizing predictive models for real-world applications

 ## 💞️ I’m looking to collaborate on:
+- Data visualization dashboards (Tableau, Power BI) for business intelligence
-- Machine learning and healthcare analytics projects
+- Machine learning projects
-- NLP and data visualization dashboards

 ## 📫 How to reach me:
-- 📧 Email: rahaf.k.alhuzali@gmail.com
 - 🌍 LinkedIn: [linkedin.com/in/rahafalhuzali](https://www.linkedin.com/in/rahafalhuzali)

 ## ⚡ Fun fact:
 - I built a brain tumor prediction system using machine learning and deep learning!